redfin/react-server/integration-tests/README.md

   helper.stopServerAfterAll();

   describe("can say 'Hello, world!'", () => {
-    // run an assertion against the doducment on the server-rendered
+    // run an assertion against the docment on the server-rendered
     // HTML, the client-rendered HTML, and the client transition-
     // rendered HTML.
     helper.testWithDocument("/helloWorld", (document) =>{